Case Study of Judy M of Southern Missouri, USA - Sufferer of Adductor Spasmodic Dysphonia

 But the little bit I still knew…

 On the same breath, Judy and John’s daughter was told by her ill husband to leave the farm and never come back… Her husband had revealed to her that all this time he had a girlfriend who he was in love with - and now his girlfriend will be the one who will be taking care of him…?
 Nonetheless, it was a shock of a lifetime for the whole family - Judy, John, and their three daughters.

 To top it all off, the third youngest daughter - who also was prohibited to go to school and to have any friends of her choice - apparently was sneaking away to the nearby-located school to see her secret friend.

 While at it, she met a phys-ed teacher who was 35 years old (20 years older than their youngest daughter), who was married and had 3 children.
 Nevertheless, she managed to run away with that teacher and had been out of sight from Judy and John for some time.
-Needless to say, they were worried sick.
+Nonetheless, they were worried sick about her.

 Eventually, the “doomed couple” had been tracked down.
 On that premise, Judy and John decided to send their troubled daughter to a boarding school.
 In turn, from that point on, their daughter refused any communication with her parents.

 Now, my reader, you probably can’t help but wonder… And, in my opinion, your thoughts were right.
 Indeed…, given just a little bit of that information which I was apprised with, there should be no surprise, or wonder, as to why Judy ended up with the Spasmodic Dysphonia voice disorder.

 In addition, apparently, Judy - for some time - also had very high blood pressure.
 So the combination of the vice disorder and blood pressure could easily suggest an upcoming stroke… Luckily, besides treating her voice disorder, I was also able to bring Judy’s blood pressure quite a bit lower, advocating some natural herbal and homeopathic remedies.